MicrosoftDocs/cpp-docs.tr-tr/docs/windows/context-sensitive-keywords-cpp-component-extensions.md

 ## <a name="common-language-runtime"></a>Ortak Dil Çalışma Zamanı
  **Açıklamalar**

- (Bu özellik için hiçbir platforma özgü açıklamalar vardır.)
+ (Bu özelliğin platforma özel açıklaması yoktur.)

 ### <a name="requirements"></a>Gereksinimler
  Derleyici seçeneği:   **/CLR**